katieched/quiz-game-server/README.md

 * Add a chat feature to the lobby with socket.io while the players wait for the game to start.
 * Add an introductory page to let the users know how the quiz application works.

-## Bugs

-* The function to update the player's score on the server side seems to give an error related to the `ops` method.